eramdam/BetterTweetDeck/README.md

 - [ ] Replace different APIs by Embed.ly to simplify the code **a lot**
 - [ ] *Probably too big for one man* Translate the UI of TweetDeck ?
 - [ ] Display a little flag depending on the _supposed_ language of the tweet ?
+- [ ] Display a little avatar next to contacts in the "All accoutns" messages column so you know easily with which account a thread began with